 Children’s Portrait Collage Frame

-I love all of the different expressions he gave me when I was photographing him!
+I love all of the different expressions he gave me when I was photographing him for this session!
 This set begs to be put into a 9 image collage frame or something like that.
 These images are more powerful together than any one of them is alone.

 How would you display these?
 Give this post a like below if you think a collage frame would be perfect!
 If you can think of a better way to display these, let me know your ideas in the comments!